mjjstockman/ecomm/README.md

 # Product/edit
 When a site owner is logged in and clicks the "EDIT" button a form is displayed with the product information pre-filled.
 They can then change any information that needs updating and click the "Update Product" button.
 There is also a button to cancel editing the information.

+Django widgets have been used to set the height of the textarea inputs so they don't take up unnecessary real estate on the page.
+The image uses the CustomClearableFileInput widget to show the currently selected image

 [Back to top ⇧](#Get-Wurst)

 ## Product Detail